Octonauts: Films

-In 2020, two new movies were released on Netflix: on August 14, The Octonauts Movie: The Caves of Sac Actun (which takes place in a cenote in Mexico) and on October 13, The Octonauts & the Great Barrier Reef (a musical).
-In 2021, The Octonauts Movie: The Ring of Fire was released March 30 on Netflix in the United States.
+In 2020, two new movies were released on Netflix: on 14 August, The Octonauts Movie: The Caves of Sac Actun (which takes place in a cenote in Mexico) and on 13 October, The Octonauts & the Great Barrier Reef (a musical).
+In 2021, The Octonauts Movie: The Ring of Fire was released 30 March on Netflix in the United States.

 Spin-offs

 The Octonauts brand has been licensed by the production company for numerous spin-off activities.
 These include Octonauts Rollercoaster Adventure, a themed rollercoaster within the CBeebies Land of Alton Towers theme park and themed bedrooms with the CBeebies Land Hotel.
 There is also a travelling live show called Octonauts Live, which has toured in the U.S. and other countries.

 An Octonauts app was launched for iOS on 17 November 2016, produced in partnership with Night and Day Studios.

-A spin off series, titled Octonauts: Above and Beyond, premiered on September 7, 2021, with the full first episode being released on YouTube on August 25.
+A spin off series, titled Octonauts: Above and Beyond, premiered on 7 September 2021, with the full first episode being released on YouTube on 25 August.
 Rather than an aquatic setting, Above and Beyond features the crew exploring and assisting in natural habitats such as forests and deserts; essentially all terrestrial habitats.

-In 2024, a new spin-off set in China aired exclusively on Chinese broadcast stations, with no news for an international release date.